Students who have signed up for Paint Your Way Through Art History can also sign up for dual enrollment credit through Bryan College.

 Each semester is handled separately.
 You can do one or both.
 You do not have to do the fall semester first.

-Dual enrolled students turn in a video or link to a website that shows all their work by the deadline set by Bryan College.
+Dual enrolled students turn in a video that shows all their work by the last day of class.
 Work is graded by Courtney Sanford and submitted to Bryan College.
-You would receive a transcript from Bryan College showing 2 Fine Arts credit hours per semester.
+You receive a transcript from Bryan College showing 2 Fine Arts credit hours per semester upon request.
+(Students should contact Bryan College and request that a transcript to be sent to their attending college after being accepted.)

-Payment will be made to Delightful Art Co. through the online shop before the semester begins.
+Payment will be made to Delightful Art Co. who remits payment to Bryan College.

 HOW IS THEIR ART GRADED?